fudab/fudab.github.io/covid-19/china.md

 \end{equation}
 </div>

 By letting $\alpha = 0.005$, we can obtain the $99.99\%$ confidence intervals of the parameters for every province.
 Still, we would like to guarantee that the lower and upper bounds of the epidemic parameters are consistent with the sampling of estimations and also the lower bounds of $E_i(0)$, $I_i(0)$ as well as $R_i(0)$ are non-negative.
-Combining the above restrictions, we get the updated bounds for the parameters, which are ready for the simulation with migration where a giant system of equations is in operation.
+Combining the above restrictions, we get the updated bounds for the parameters, which are ready for the simulation with migration where a system of $30 \times 4$ equations will be in operation.

 <table align="center">
   <tr>